 I believe the gards realised it was a horse that killed her, some days into the murder investigation, which by then, was the focus, of worldwide attention.
 Someone will have thought of it, but they kept it quiet.
 They were afraid of being humiliated in the press.

 They already looked foolish for not having preserved the body.
-After all the attention, they felt they could not now come clean and say, actually, we got it wrong, it was horse, there is no murderer to be found, and case closed.
-They must have dreaded what journalists would write about one, and one in particular, who happened to live in the locality, who they didn't like, Ian Bailey.
+And after all the attention, they felt they could not come clean and say...actually, we got it wrong, it was horse, there's no murderer to be found, and case closed.
+They must have dreaded how journalists would write them up, and one in particular, who happened to live in the locality, who they didn't like - Ian Bailey.

-Their star witness was a married woman who was compromised that night, and they blackmailed her into saying she saw Ian Bailey that night.
-That woman came clean and made a public declaration to the effect that the gards blackmailed her and threatened to reveal her illicit liaison that night.
+Their star witness was a married woman who was compromised that night, and they blackmailed her into saying she saw Ian Bailey near the scene that night.
+That woman came clean and made a public declaration to the effect that the gards blackmailed her, and threatened to reveal her illicit liaison that night.
 For me she deserves credit, she made the right call in the end and ultimately, she showed integrity, and bravery in coming clean.
-And anyone in doubt should go listen to her.
+Anyone in doubt listen to her confession.
 She showed the gards for who they are, without fear.